 Our status as a PFIC will depend on the nature and composition of our income and the nature, composition and value of our assets.
-Based upon the value of our assets and the nature and composition of our income and assets, we believe we may have been classified as a PFIC for the taxable year ended December 31, 2020, although no assurances can be made in this regard.
-We have not yet determined whether we were a PFIC for the taxable year ended December 31, 2020.
-Because the determination of whether we are a PFIC for any taxable year is a factual determination made annually after the end of each taxable year, there can be no assurance that we will not be considered a PFIC in any taxable year.
+Based upon the value of our assets and the nature and composition of our income and assets, we expect that we will not be classified as a PFIC for the taxable year ended December 31, 2020, although no assurances can be made in this regard.
+Because the determination of whether we are a PFIC for any taxable year is a factual determination made annually after the end of each taxable year, there can be no assurance that we will not be considered a PFIC for the taxable year ended December 31, 2021 or in any future taxable year.

 Accordingly, our U.S. counsel expresses no opinion with respect to our PFIC status for our taxable year ended December 31, 2020, and also expresses no opinion with regard to our expectations regarding our PFIC status in the future.
 Even if we determine that we are not a PFIC for a taxable year, there can be no assurance that the IRS will agree with our conclusion and will not successfully challenge our position.